Asked in Urinary Tract Infections (bladder infections)

 Urinary Tract Infections (bladder infections)

-Can you use a home remedy for urinary tract infection?
+Can drug use cause a urinary tract infection?

 Asked in Conditions and Diseases